pybiber

 Note

-Process the corpus
+3. Process the Corpus

-df_spacy = pb.spacy_parse(micusp_mini, nlp)
+df_spacy = processor.process_corpus(micusp_mini, nlp_model=nlp)

 df_spacy.head()